Mark Tehranipoor

 Mark M. Tehranipoor is an Iranian American academic researcher specializing in hardware security and trust, electronics supply chain security, IoT security, and reliable and testable VLSI design.
-He is the Intel Charles E. Young Preeminence Endowed Professor in Cybersecurity at the University of Florida and serves as the Director of the Florida Institute for Cybersecurity Research.
+He is the Intel Charles E. Young Preeminence Endowed Professor in Cybersecurity at the University of Florida and serves as the director of the Florida Institute for Cybersecurity Research.
 Since June 2022, he has served as the chair of the Department of Electrical and Computer Engineering at the University of Florida.
-He is an IEEE fellow and a co-founder of the International Symposium on Hardware Oriented Security and Trust (HOST).
+He is a fellow of IEEE, ACM, and NAI as well as a Golden Core member of the IEEE.
+He is a co-founder of the International Symposium on Hardware Oriented Security and Trust (HOST).
+He is the recipient of the 2023 SRC Aristotle award.
 Tehranipoor also serves as a co-director of the Air Force Office of Scientific Research CYAN and MEST Centers of Excellence.

 Life

-Tehranipoor earned a Bachelor of Science (B.S.) in Electrical Engineering from Tehran Polytechnic University in 1997.
+Tehranipoor earned a Bachelor of Science (B.S.) in Electrical Engineering from Tehran Polytechnic in 1997.
 After completing his Masters of Science (M.S.) in Electrical Engineering from the University of Tehran in 2000, he received the Texas Public Educational Grant and moved to the United States to pursue his Ph.D. in Electrical and Computer Engineering at the University of Texas at Dallas, completing the doctorate in two years and eight months.

-He spent two years at the University of Maryland Baltimore County as an assistant professor before moving to the University of Connecticut.
+He spent two years at the University of Maryland Baltimore as an assistant professor before moving to the University of Connecticut.

 At UConn, he started to publish a series of books on Hardware Security, with the first being the Introduction to Hardware Security and Trust.

 He initiated and established three centers of excellence in the area of hardware and cyber security; the Center for Hardware Assurance and Engineering (CHASE), Comcast Center of Excellence on Security Innovation (CSI), and the Connecticut Cybersecurity Center (C3).

 He received the National Science Foundation (NSF) CAREER Award in 2008 and AFOSR MURI Award in 2014.

 Later in 2015, Tehranipoor moved to the University of Florida, acquiring the title of Intel Charles E. Young Preeminence Endowed Professor in Cybersecurity.
-He serves as the Director of the Florida Institute for Cybersecurity Research.
+He serves as the director of the Florida Institute for Cybersecurity Research.
 He is an IEEE fellow, ACM fellow and a co-founder of the International Symposium on Hardware Oriented Security and Trust.
 Tehranipoor also serves as a co-director of the Air Force Office of Scientific Research CYAN and MEST Centers of Excellence.
-In June 2022, Tehranipoor became the chair of the Department of Electrical and Computer Engineering at the University of Florida, succeeding John Harris who served as department chair for 13 years.
+In June 2022, Tehranipoor became the chair of the Department of Electrical and Computer Engineering at the University of Florida.

 Publications and patents

-Tehranipoor has published over 500 papers and holds 8 patents, with at least 20 more pending.
+Tehranipoor has published over 600 conference and journal papers, 19 books, and holds 22 patents, with at least 24 more pending.